scoofy/Intellij-IDEA-Dvorak-QwertyCMD-keymap/README.md

 This is a pretty crappy hack, but it allow you to use OSX's "Dvorak - Qwerty CMD" keyboard setting while using Intellij IDEA.
-Just import the .jar, and select the Dvorak-QwertyCMD kepmap.
+Just import the .jar in File -> Import Settings... and then select the Dvorak-QwertyCMD kepmap in Preferences -> Keymap.